incognito10100/AdaptiveChromaticProfiling/README.md

-# Dominant Color Detection in Images Using K-Means Clustering

-## Overview

-This project implements an efficient approach for detecting the dominant colors in images using K-Means clustering.
-Identifying dominant colors in an image has widespread applications in areas like image segmentation, color palette generation, object tracking, and more.
-By focusing on classical machine learning techniques like K-Means clustering, this project demonstrates a resource-efficient and interpretable solution, avoiding the complexity of deep learning models when not necessary.
+**Dominant Color Detection Using K-Means Clustering**: This project uses K-Means clustering to identify and visualize dominant colors in images, with applications in design, image segmentation, and more.
+It provides a resource-efficient approach without deep learning models.

+**Look here for project**: [Dominant Color Detection](http://dominantcolordet-5.onrender.com/)
 ## Contents

 1. **Introduction**: Explanation of the project’s objectives and relevance.